psychemedia/storytelling-notes/fairy_midwife.md

 # The Fairy Midwife

-*The Fairy Midwife*, also often referred to as *The Fairy Ointment* or *Fairy Nurse* *(Aarne-Thompson-Uther (ATU) type 476\*)* is a widely collectly, and frequently localised, tale of dealings with the fairies, in which a midwife, or nurse, is called upon to help in the delivery or care of a fairy child; as part of their duties, thet are told to wipe a special ointement over the child's eyes.
+*The Fairy Midwife*, also often referred to as *The Fairy Ointment* or *Fairy Nurse* *(Aarne-Thompson-Uther (ATU) type 476\*)* is a widely collectly, and frequently localised, tale of dealings with the fairies.
+It's liat at night, and there's a knock at the door.
+A midwife, or nurse, is called upon to help in the delivery or care of a fairy child.
+As part of their duties, thet are told to wipe a special ointement over the child's eyes.
 Mistakenly getting some of the ointment into their own eye, the midwife/nurse becomes capable of seeing into the fairy otherworld from that eye.
 After unwittingly revealing herself to be so enchanted, the midwife/nurse is punished with the loss of the glamoury eye.

 The gist of the tale can be found in the following versions taken from the Irish Schools Collection.
-In each case, the human visitor is taken to a beuatiful location, and application of the ointment then reveals a terrible scene.
+In each case, the human visitor is taken to a sumptuous location, and application of the ointment then reveals a terrible scene.

 ```{admonition} The Fairy Ointment, Irish Schools Collection
 :class: dropdown